TheNathannator/GuitarGame_ChartFormats/README.md

 These are not strict guidelines, but they help to make referencing and adding to easier.

+## TODO

+This list will be updated with things that need to be done.

+- Create GitHub wiki pages for easier navigation and reading
+- Separate most game-specific stuff from core format documentation

 ## License

 This project is licensed under Creative Commons Zero 1.0 Universal.
 See [LICENSE](LICENSE) for details.
-- Separate most game-specific stuff from core format documentation